3hafi/Go-Projects/Text-processor/README.md

  Features
-set of text transformations, including:
+set of text-processor tool, including:

 - Hex to Decimal: Converts hex numbers (marked by (hex)) to decimal.
 - Binary to Decimal: Converts binary numbers (marked by (bin)) to decimal.